-US Fed Expected To Keep Rates On Hold And Debate Timing Of Cuts
+US Fed expected to keep rates on hold and debate timing of cuts

 "We retain our baseline call that the FOMC will initiate a methodical, every-other meeting cutting cycle in June, continuing through 2025," they wrote.

-Economists at Goldman Sachs now see the same number of cuts on the menu this year, after paring back their forecast this week from four cuts in 2024 to just three, "mainly because of the slightly higher inflation path."
+Economists at Goldman Sachs now see the same number of cuts on the menu this year, after recently paring back their forecast in an investor note from four cuts in 2024 to just three, "mainly because of the slightly higher inflation path."

 - Balance sheet discussions -